S2E/s2e/src/Tutorials/CGC.rst

     DARPA.

 Recipe
     Used for defining the conditions necessary for exploit generation.
-Out-of-the-box S2E supports `Type 1 and Type 2
+S2E supports `Type 1 and Type 2
     <https://github.com/CyberGrandChallenge/cgc-release-documentation/blob/master/walk-throughs/understanding-cfe-povs.md>`_
     POVs.
 POV generation will not work without recipes.